 What we're doing

-Although we do not support the trade in live animals, while it goes on the RSPCA will ensure that current laws are upheld and enforcement agencies properly minimise the suffering of the animals.
-We are also campaigning to bring about an end to this cruel and unnecessary trade in live farm animals.
+Although we don't support the trade in live animals, while it goes on the RSPCA will ensure that current laws are upheld and enforcement agencies properly minimise the suffering of the animals.
+We're also campaigning to bring about an end to this cruel and unnecessary trade in live farm animals in England.

 What can I do?

 Join us in our fight to end this cruel trade, we can not allow any more animals to suffer and die this way.
-Take action for animals now using the button below!
+Take action for animals now in England using the button below!